 “Rio is dangerous!
-Don’t use your phone on the street, wear any watches, don’t go out at night!”
+Don’t use your phone on the street, don’t wear any watches, and don’t go out at night!”

-These are the words I got told by many people before I got on the plane to Rio a week ago, giving me a nervous impression of the city.
+That’s what many people told me before I got on the plane to Rio a week ago, giving me a nervous impression of the city.
 Within the first few days I realised that if you’re not a stupid, careless tourist, it’s not that bad.

-It’s really not that dangerous as expected.
+It’s really not as dangerous as expected.
 Isn’t it common sense that you don’t go to dodgy areas at night or that you are a bit more aware when you are in a foreign city?
 We’ve been around for a bit and didn’t see any crime yet.
-Maybe we just appear to be a bad cost-benefit-ratio for criminals.
+Maybe we just appear to be a bad cost-benefit ratio for criminals.
 But let them take our phones, we don’t care.
 By the way, everyone is wearing jewelry and watches here.

 It’s just very convenient to be around Brazilian people.
 I’ve never seen so many beautiful women in one place.
 The men carry a big ego and pride, but they are warm and nice to you, always trying to help if you ask them.
 People here lead a more relaxed and slow lifestyle.
 My only problem when I arrived was that they don’t speak English.
 Luckily, we learned a bit of Portuguese before we came here.